(Last Updated On: August 20, 2023)

 First of all, time is neutral – it favours nobody.
 Both you and I have equal access to it.
 How you access and how you use it when you get some, is entirely up to you.

 Then it is also a good “blamer”.
-When you reach a deadline you pat yourself on the back and declare yourself an awesome time manager.
+When you meet a deadline you pat yourself on the back and declare yourself an awesome time manager.
 When you miss a deadline, of course time was against you.

-I bet you know it is also an “emotion”.
+I bet you know it’s also an “emotion”.
 When you’re spending time with a loved one, it’s such a wonderful thing and it sure as hell flies!
-But when you’re sitting in an exam room and you’re not prepared, it’s an excruciating wait.

 Time is also a commodity.
 You can exchange it for anything including money, learning, fun and of course, sex.